 Qualifications:

-LCSW, LMFT, LPC, in Tennessee.
+LCSW, LMFT, LPC, LMHC in Florida.

 Preferred experience with substance abuse population.